Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 The airline must respond in writing within 48 hours to requests for follow-up.

-With this measure, ANAC seeks to protect the autonomy of the Passenger with Special Assistance Needs and accessibility, without the requirement of an escort by the airline operator being an obstacle to the completion of the trip.
+With this measure, ANAC seeks to protect the autonomy of the Passenger with Special Needs and accessibility, preventing the requirement of an escort by the airline operator to be an obstacle to the completion of the trip.

 Is every Passenger with Special Assistance Needs entitled to the assistance of a companion, who will receive a discount on the ticket?

-Most Passengers with Special Assistance Needs have the autonomy to travel without the need for a companion.
+Most Passengers with Special Assistance Needs have the autonomy to travel without the need of a companion.
 Only those accompanying Passengers with Special Assistance Needs with disabilities or reduced mobility who:

 Who should accompany passengers with disabilities or reduced mobility?